quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STREAM Frame {#frame-stream}

 STREAM frames implicitly create a stream and carry stream data.
-The type byte for a STREAM frame contains embedded flags, and is formatted as `1FDOOOSS`.
+The type byte for a STREAM frame contains embedded flags, and is formatted as `11FDOOSS`.
 These bits are parsed as follows:

-* The leftmost bit must be set to 1, indicating that this is a STREAM frame.
+* The first two bits must be set to 11, indicating that this is a STREAM frame.

 * `F` is the FIN bit, which is used for stream termination.